aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 using the API is affiliated with.

-A response code of 201 Created will be returned on success, 409 Conflict if the PSCID already exists, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, gender something other than Male|Female, invalid project name, Site other than the list of sitenames the user is affiliated with, etc).
+A response code of 201 Created will be returned on success, 409 Conflict if the PSCID already exists, 403 Forbidden when the user is creating a candidate at a site other than the list of sitenames the user is affiliated with, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, gender something other than Male|Female, invalid project name, invalid sitename, etc).
 A successful POST request will return a CandidateObject for the newly created candidate.

 PUT / PATCH methods are not supported on /candidate in this version of the Loris API.